 Contributed by Mel from Mel on the Go

-Cerro Negro in northwestern Nicaragua is one of the few places in the world where you can safely try the extreme sport of volcano boarding.
+Cerro Negro in northwestern Nicaragua is one of the few places where you can safely try the extreme sport of volcano boarding.
 Choose among multiple tour operators in the entertaining city of León; all will provide a guide, gear, instruction, and transport.

-The gear includes a thick wooden board with a sheet of metal on the bottom, a hand-held brake, a coverall suit, and a face covering.
+The gear includes a thick wooden board with a metal sheet on the bottom, a hand-held brake, a coverall suit, and a face covering.

 Once at the park, you’ll hike up the black sand and pebbles to the top of the boarding hill.
 It’s a little effort with gorgeous views and an awesome payoff!
 While you’re gearing up, you can watch other boarders for reference; most simply sit on the board, but surfers and snowboarders like to try standing up.
 You can control your speed, but this is an adventure, so do what you want!
 Enjoy!

 Where can you do it: Cerro Negro in northwestern Nicaragua.

 How much does is cost: A group tour costs about $20.